 II.
 Overview of Financial Aid Programs

 It is the goal of the Enrollment Services/Financial Aid Office to provide students with the most current policy information affecting their financial aid while at COM.
-Accordingly, as new state or federal regulations take effect or college practices evolve, this manual will be updated.
-For further information, comments, or questions please contact Robin Darcangelo, Interim Assistant Dean of Enrollment Services/Student Financial Aid.
+Accordingly, as a new state or federal regulations take effect or college practices evolve, this manual will be updated.
+For further information, comments, or questions please contact Emy Bagtas-Carmona, Associate Director of Enrollment Services.

 - Contact Information for Obtaining Financial Aid Assistance

-- Finacial Aid Office Policy and Procedures Manual
+- Financial Aid Office Policy and Procedures Manual

 - How to Apply for Financial Aid